Saturday, November 8, 2025

 But it’s not alone.
 Shiitake, reishi, chaga, and cordyceps are just a handful of examples of other mushrooms that are associated with skin-healing benefits.
 They’re not just hydrating, but they’re also anti-inflammatory and rich in antioxidants, a type of compound that helps to reduce cell damage in the body.
 Mushrooms are also considered adaptogens, which means that they help the body respond to things like stress, fatigue, and anxiety.

 “Mushrooms are powerful both internally and externally,” Gabe Kennedy, a chef, entrepreneur, and founder of regenerative plant and mushroom supplement brand Plant People, told Editorialist.
-“They support both innate and adaptive immunity when ingested, and when applied topically they contain tons of antioxidants and anti-inflammatory properties, which can help the skin’s anti-aging functions.”
+“They support both innate and adaptive immunity when ingested, and when applied topically, they contain tons of antioxidants and anti-inflammatory properties, which can help the skin’s anti-aging functions.”

 Mushroom skincare could also benefit the planet

 The beauty industry is massive.
 Globally, it’s worth more than $250 billion.
 But all of these cosmetics and skin care products require ingredients, many of which can be sourced in harmful ways.
-The production of coconut oil, for example, threatens more than 20.2 species per million metric tons.
-And the same amount of palm oil, which is associated with vast amounts of deforestation, threatens 3.8 species.

 But, when it comes to the environment, mushrooms have a better reputation.

-For one, they’re not energy-intensive (many can even thrive in complete darkness), and they don’t require huge amounts of resources, like water and land, to grow.
+For one, they’re not energy-intensive (many can even thrive in complete darkness), and they don’t require large amounts of resources, like water and land, to grow.
 In fact, according to the Mushroom Council, a U.S.-based mushroom producer organization, growers can produce millions of pounds of mushrooms each year, using only a “few acres of land.”

 neon hippie